cplaisier/TF_targets/README.md

 # TF_targets
 Script to find TF regulators for a given input gene file.
+Current libraries in 'libs' are designed for human gene sets.
+Could be made to work on mouse as well.
+Please contact me if that is helpful.

 ## Dependencies
 Requires Python 2.7 and SciPy.
 Both of which can be installed using Anaconda (https://www.anaconda.com/download/).